Skip to content

 Stone Street

 Once you’ve had enough of all things ‘business’, the solution is close-by.
 Right behind Wall Street, you’ll find Stone Street; an authentic little street that succeeded to escape from the rigorous renewals that hit this area during the end of the previous century.
-In the summer you can relax on one of the terraces that fill the street, enjoy a gourmet pizza at Adrienne’s Pizza Bar or an all-you-can-eat buffet at Ulysses.
+In the summer you can relax on one of the terraces that fill the street, enjoy a gourmet pizza at Adrienne’s Pizza Bar or something more traditional at Ulysses.

-But Lower Manhattan has much more to offer, like the waterfront Battery Park, for example.
-Or the much smaller, historical Bowling Green.
+Just a stone’s throw away is the much smaller, historical Bowling Green.
 It isn’t much more than a big fountain with a couple of benches, but it is New York’s oldest park.
 Next to this park, you’ll find the Alexander Hamilton U.S. Custom House, which is also worth a visit.
-The New York Department of the National Museum of the American Indian is located inside this building
+The New York Department of the National Museum of the American Indian is located inside this building.

 The Statue of Liberty and Ellis Island